In the Name of the Grandfather: Plot

 The Giant's Causeway was one of the locations visited in the episode.

 The Simpson family visits a home and garden show where they decide to purchase a hot tub.
 They spend hours soaking in the tub and become so relaxed that they forget to visit Abraham "Grampa" Simpson at a family event.
 Grampa angrily unplugs and destroys the hot tub, scolding them for ignoring him.
 Homer and the family decide to make up for their neglect by doing something he's always wanted to do but never got the chance for.
 Grampa reminisces about a pub in Dunkilderry, Ireland called O'Flanagan's, where he claims to have had the best night of his life many years ago.
 Homer and the family agree to go to Ireland with Abe so he can have one last drink at the pub.
-When the family arrives they realize Ireland has become a commercialized, hi-tech country of consumers and workaholics.
+When the family arrives they discover the Celtic Tiger has transformed Ireland into a commercialized, hi-tech country of consumers and workaholics.
 The pub itself has also run out of business as many of the patrons are now yuppies who have no interest in drinking.
 The pub owner, a man named Tom O'Flanagan, is happy to have customers again.
 Homer and Grampa sit down at the pub and start drinking while Marge takes Bart and Lisa to visit various Irish landmarks, such as the Giant's Causeway, Blarney Castle, the Guinness brewery and the city of Dublin.

 After a long night of drinking, Homer and Grampa awaken and discover that they bought the pub from Tom O'Flanagan during the previous night's binge, much to their shock and dismay.
-They rename the bar and try to continue running it but get no business and have to find a way to market their unwelcoming business.
+They rename the bar and try to continue running it but get no business and have to find a way to market their unwelcoming establishment.
 Homer gets help from Moe Szyslak, who suggests that they allow people to do illegal things in their pub.
-The guys discover that it's illegal to smoke indoors in Ireland, so they turn the bar into a smokeasy.
+The guys discover that smoking indoors in Ireland is illegal, so they turn the bar into a smokeasy.
 They do a roaring trade, but are closed down by the Irish authorities.
 As punishment, Homer and Grampa are deported back to America and have to pay a small fine.
 Chief Wiggum arrives to bring them back to the U.S., but accidentally hits himself with his nightstick and then maces and tasers himself.